digitalsputnik/Monet/README.md

 ###### PS!
 Light Color also has an alpha value which is currently not used in this demo

 ## Known issues
-- Currently the response to a request is offset by one meaning the response to a command from dsdmpy will be of the previous command sent
+- Currently the response to a request is offset by one meaning the response to a command from DSDMpy will be of the previous command sent